Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 - If numbers are used the base value for level 80 and or the rarity exotic is used.
 Other level or rarity gear/skills have different numbers.

-- CC means Crowd-Control.
+- CC means [Crowd-Control](#3.x Break-bars and Crowd Control).
 Generally that refers to skills that in some way restrict the control an enemy has over his character.

 - The game scales you down when visiting lower level areas, so don't think it is an issue to play with friends who are a lower level.

 - You don't have to worry about griefing since you will get rewards for a mob for simply participating in the kill, even if you do not deliver the first, or the finishing blow.

 - Because of how the game works there is no downtime on patchdays.
 Also the server selection only matters for world vs. world.
-This is because of the instanced map system.
-[Here](http://www.gdcvault.com/play/1016640/Guild-Wars-2-Programming-the) is a technical presentation of an engineer about how it works.
+If you are interested in the technical aspect, click [Here](http://www.gdcvault.com/play/1016640/Guild-Wars-2-Programming-the) to see a technical presentation by an engineer about how it works.

   > Guild Wars 1 has had about 24 hours of downtime so far in about 13 years.